 Sweden is home to some of the best esports talent in certain esports titles and some of the highest earners in esports history.
 Counter-Strike is one of the biggest esports in Sweden and the country has resultingly bred some of the most notable professional players in the game.

 Players such as Christopher ‘GeT_RiGhT’ Alesund and Patrik ‘f0rest’ Lindberg were both part of the iconic Swedish Ninjas in Pyjamas lineup that dominated the early, formative years of the game.
 Sweden has also had several notable female pro players, such as Counter-Strike and VALORANT pro Julia ‘juliano’ Kiran.

 The Swedish government does not appear to have directly issued a stance on esports.
 However, Sweden’s National Sports Confederation — the umbrella organisation for sport in Sweden which takes funding from the government — voted in May 2023 to admit the Swedish Esports Association into the Confederation.
 The 108 to 71 vote came despite the Confederation’s board recommending against admitting esports.

 The Confederation represents the interests of its member sports to politicians and other stakeholders, as well as receives and distributes government funding, which the esports association is now elegible for given its membership.

 The vote followed the Swedish Sports Confederation’s initial decision in a 2021 vote not to accept esports.
 As a result of the failed 2021 voted, Valve had to relocate The International 2021, which was meant to take place in Sweden, elsewhere due to visa and logistical issues resulting from its lack of official status as a sport.

 Notable Tournaments & Leagues

-While not a mainstay location in international esports calendars, Sweden has hosted some major tournaments, with two notable top-tier events set to take place in 2022.
+While no longer one of the prime destinations in the esports calendar, Sweden has hosted some major tournaments, with the country still winning notable top-tier events in recent years.